varjak/NeuXus-offline-correction/README.md

-This is the version of NeuXus online EEG MR-artifact correction in simple python. https://github.com/LaSEEB/NeuXus
+This is offline version of the NeuXus online EEG MR-artifact correction: https://github.com/LaSEEB/NeuXus

 The output should be virtually the same as with the online version.